DaniRomDev/Laravel-Technical-Test-For-Interviews/README.md

 ### Available electric cars list

 **As a user**

-I want to see the list of available electric cars
+- I want to see the list of available electric cars
-So that I can see all the available cars and select each one to go to a detail view
+- So that I can see all the available cars and select each one to go to a detail view

 **User Acceptance Criteria:**

-GIVEN the electric cars list
+- **GIVEN** the electric cars list

-WHEN the user select one of them
+- **WHEN** the user select one of them

-THEN I can see the electric car details
+- **THEN** I can see the electric car details

+---

 ### Filter available electric cars list

 **As a user**

-I want to filter _(including sort)_ the list of available electric cars by price, real world range, battery size, max speed So that I can see all the available cars and select each one to go to a detail view
+- I want to filter _(including sort)_ the list of available electric cars by price, real world range, battery size, max speed
+- So that I can see all the available cars and select each one to go to a detail view

 **User Acceptance Criteria:**

-GIVEN the electric cars list
+- **GIVEN** the electric cars list
-WHEN the user apply or remove a filter
+- **WHEN** the user apply or remove a filter
-THEN I can see the electric car list filtered by selected filters
+- **THEN** I can see the electric car list filtered by selected filters

+---

 ### Detail electric car

 **As a user**

-I want to see the electric car detail
+- I want to see the electric car detail
-So that I can decide if I want to subscribe to the electric car
+- So that I can decide if I want to subscribe to the electric car

 **User Acceptance Criteria:**

-GIVEN the electric car unique identifier
+- **GIVEN** the electric car unique identifier
-WHEN the user wants to see the electric car detail THEN I can see the electric car detail and be able to start a subscription process
+- **WHEN** the user wants to see the electric car detail
+- **THEN** I can see the electric car detail and be able to start a subscription process

+---

 ### Subscribe to an electric car

 **As an authenticated user**

-I want to subscribe for the selected car
+- I want to subscribe for the selected car
-So that I can do the initial payment to complete subscription
+- So that I can do the initial payment to complete subscription

 **User Acceptance Criteria:**

-GIVEN the electric car and subscription length
+- **GIVEN** the electric car and subscription length
-WHEN the user wants to pay for subscription in electric car detail THEN I can subscribe to the electric car selected
+- **WHEN** the user wants to pay for subscription in electric car detail
+- **THEN** I can subscribe to the electric car selected

+---

 ### Update my subscription length

 **As an authenticated user**

-I want to change my subscription length
+- I want to change my subscription length
-So that I can see the subscription monthly price and end date updated
+- So that I can see the subscription monthly price and end date updated

 **User Acceptance Criteria:**

-GIVEN the user subscription and the new length
+- **GIVEN** the user subscription and the new length
-WHEN the user update the subscription
+- **WHEN** the user update the subscription
-THEN I can see my subscription monthly price and end date updated
+- **THEN** I can see my subscription monthly price and end date updated

+---

 ### See invoice on user email as an attachment

 **As a registered user**

-I want to see the invoice in PDF format on my email
+- I want to see the invoice in PDF format on my email
-So that I can have information about my subscription payments
+- So that I can have information about my subscription payments

 **User Acceptance Criteria:**

-GIVEN the user subscription
+- **GIVEN** the user subscription
-WHEN a new payment was charged to the user
+- **WHEN** a new payment was charged to the user
-THEN I can receive an email with the new invoice
+- **THEN** I can receive an email with the new invoice

+---

 ### See/Download invoices inside the application

 **As a registered user**

-I want to see my invoices in the application
+- I want to see my invoices in the application
-So that I can have information about my subscription invoices and download them
+- So that I can have information about my subscription invoices and download them

 **User Acceptance Criteria:**

-GIVEN the authenticated user
+- **GIVEN** the authenticated user
-WHEN I would like to see a list of my invoices
+- **WHEN** I would like to see a list of my invoices
-THEN I can see the list of my invoices and download in PDF format
+- **THEN** I can see the list of my invoices and download in PDF format

+---

 ### Cancel my subscription without electric car delivered yet

 **As a registered user**

-I want to be able to cancel my subscription at anytime So that I can stop using the electric car and be able to subscribe to a new vehicle
+- I want to be able to cancel my subscription at anytime
+- So that I can stop using the electric car and be able to subscribe to a new vehicle

 **User Acceptance Criteria:**

-GIVEN the authenticated user and the subscription
+- **GIVEN** the authenticated user and the subscription
-WHEN I request to cancell my actual subscription
+- **WHEN** I request to cancell my actual subscription
-THEN I can see an email notification with my subscription cancelled and my initial payment refunded
+- **THEN** I can see an email notification with my subscription cancelled and my initial payment refunded

+---

 ### Cancel my subscription with electric car delivered

 **As a registered user**

-I want to be able to cancel my subscription at anytime So that I can stop using the electric car and be able to subscribe to a new vehicle
+- I want to be able to cancel my subscription at anytime
+- So that I can stop using the electric car and be able to subscribe to a new vehicle

 **User Acceptance Criteria:**

-GIVEN the authenticated user and the subscription
+- **GIVEN** the authenticated user and the subscription
-WHEN I request to cancel my actual subscription
+- **WHEN** I request to cancel my actual subscription
-THEN I can see an email notification with my subscription cancelled and the information of the collection in process for my electric car that's going to be done 1 week after the cancellation request day.
+- **THEN** I can see an email notification with my subscription cancelled and the information of the collection in process for my electric car that's going to be done 1 week after the cancellation request day.